 A SPECTACULAR MEDIEVAL BRIDGE

 The main attraction of the village is the famous Ponte della Maddalena or the Devil’s Bridge (Ponte del Diavolo), a medieval bridge that crosses the Serchio at the end of the village going towards the Garfagnana.
 The bridge is an impressive building for its beauty, formed by arches of various sizes is a classic medieval bridge that was built in the fourteenth century.

-Borgo a Mozzano, over the bridge, features also other interesting buildings including: the Oratory of the Crucifix (Oratorio del Crocefisso), which houses some sculptures of the sixteenth century.
-The former convent of San Francesco, with a beautiful cloister, today the building is used as a retirement home.
-The former cloistered convent od the Teresian Sisters.
+In addition to the bridge, Borgo a Mozzano also features other interesting buildings: the Oratory of the Crucifix, which houses some 16th century sculptures.
+The former convent of San Francesco, with a beautiful internal cloister, today the building is intended for a rest homeand the former cloistered convent of the Teresian Sisters.

-The parish church of San Jacopo, a building with three naves dating from the eleventh-twelfth century which contain important wood carvings and sculptures of the fifteenth and sixteenth centuries.
-The squat bell tower of the church was traced at the time of Matilda of Canossa (11th century).
-The Palazzo del Vicario, a Renaissance building now used as Town Hall.
-Two km from Borgo a Mozzano in the locality Caturegli is the fifteenth-century Villa Guinigi.
+While the parish church of San Jacopo, a three-nave building dating from the 11th-12th century, has fine wooden carvings and some sculptures from the 15th and 16th centuries.
+The squat bell tower of the church dates back to the time of Matilde di Canossa (11th century).
+The Palazzo del Vicario, a Renaissance building which today houses the municipality.
+Two kilometers from Borgo a Mozzano in the Catureglio locality is the fifteenth-century Villa Guinigi.

 Weekly market in Borgo a Mozzano: Friday

 Weekly market, every Friday from 8.00 to 13.30.

 via Umberto I, 3 Borgo a Mozzano (LU)

 Hours: Monday to Friday 09:00 to 13:00 and 14:30 to 18:30.
 Saturday 09.00 – 13.00.
 Sunday Closed